integr8ly/integreatly-operator/test-cases/tests/multiAZ/p01-measure-downtime-during-down-az.md

    make local/deploy
    ```

+   > Note: do not re-deploy if the workload-web-app is already present in the cluster.

 4. Record the pod distribution from 3scale, user-sso, rhsso, marin3r, and middleware-monitoring-operator namespaces using [podsAZ](https://github.com/integr8ly/integreatly-operator/blob/master/scripts/podsAz.sh) script

    ```bash